kishorekanala/VehicleSim/VehicleSystemsReports/VehicleLightingSystem/VehicleLightingSystem.md

     - [External lights and controls](#external-lights-and-controls)
   - [References](#references)

+Test to delete later
 ## Introduction
 A vehicle has lighting to illuminate the road and surroundings ahead to increase visibility for driver to see presence of obstacles, pedestrians, path of travel.
-Additionally, vehicle has lights to signal, warn, alert drivers of other vehicles and pedestrians of direction of the vehicle, seek priority of movement and other indications such as stop.
+Additionally, vehicle has lights to signal, warn, alert drivers of other vehicles and pedestrians of direction of the vehicle, seek priority of movement from other vehicles and other indications such as stop.

 ### Requirements